flatironinstitute/sciware/26_DataFormats/main.md

 - "Data that describes data"
 - Says how to interpret a representation/file
+  - Both by the humans and the machines
   - Often separate from the file itself
   - Might not even be explicitly stated
 - Expresses assumptions made about the data